 How do I update my Chromebook to the latest version of Chrome OS?

-As of January 2019, we are supporting Chrome OS Version 70.
-Chrome updates for Chromebooks install automatically on all district Chromebooks and shouldn't require any end user interaction.
+Updates for Chrome OS install automatically on all supported district Chromebooks and shouldn't require any end user interaction.
 To find out what Chrome OS version a Chromebook is on, press ALT + V while on the logon screen and see the version in the upper right corner of the screen.

 - Restart the Chromebook (hold down the power button for 3 seconds, let go of the power button, wait for 3 seconds, then press and release the power button).